The 25 Most Dangerous Cities for Drivers [+Car Theft Rates]

 Similar to motor vehicle accidents and fatalities, location is a big determinant in the likelihood of having a car stolen.
 Most car thefts occur in Western states, such as New Mexico, Nevada, and California.
 By contrast, states in the Northeast, such as Vermont, Maine, and New York, tend to have lower rates of motor vehicle theft.

-When considering the likelihood of collision, traffic fatalities, motor vehicle thefts, and inclement weather, some cities are more dangerous for drivers than others.
 To identify the most dangerous cities for drivers, researchers at CarInsuranceCompanies.com used data from the National Highway Traffic Safety Administration Fatality Analysis Reporting System, Allstate’s America’s Best Drivers Report, the Federal Bureau of Investigation Uniform Crime Reporting Program, and the National Centers for Environmental Information Comparative Climatic Data to create a composite score for each of the largest U.S. cities based on the following factors:

 - Motor vehicle fatality rate (50%)